Growth may come with opportunity, but it also invariably comes with growing pains.

 Most 3PLs provide some form of reporting to help you keep track of things like timeliness of deliveries, order and delivery accuracy, and shipping-related damages.
 You can also monitor your customer support channels and social media for shipping-related complaints from customers.

-What is a reason for using 3pl services?
+What is the reason for using 3PL services?